 Key Takeaways

-- If left untreated, dogs with nasal cancer live only a matter of three to five months after diagnosis.
-However, if treated, dogs can live up to two years with less aggressive tumors, and half a year with severe tumors.
+- If treated, dogs can live up to two years with less aggressive nasal tumors, and half a year with severe nasal tumors.

 - The signs of nasal nasal cancer in dogs vary depending upon the location and tumor type.
-You may see nasal discharge, sneezing, nosebleeds, or hear weird breathing sounds.More advanced tumors might deform the face or eyes, and some cause the eyes to tear up.
+You may see nasal discharge, sneezing, nosebleeds, or hear weird breathing sounds.
+More advanced tumors might deform the face or eyes, and some cause the eyes to tear up.

 - Nasal cancer is painful in dogs.
-These tumors are in tight spaces, and the confines of the skull increases the pressure.
+These tumors are in tight spaces, and the confines of the skull increase the pressure.
 They can also block breathing passages, which is another kind of discomfort or pain.

 - Nasal cancer in dogs is aggressive locally.
 In later stages, it metastasizes, usually to the regional lymph nodes, lungs, and brain.